-We all love vacations - that ‘get away' feeling of exploring new turf or revisiting fond memories.
+We all love vacations and that ‘get away' feeling of exploring new turf or revisiting fond memories that comes with it.

 More recently, ‘stay-cations' have gained popularity and are getting my wheels turning on spending more time exploring my home base, the Laurel Highlands!

 In my opinion, I have it all.
 Within a quick drive I can enjoy four seasons of adventure, which is what makes me tick.
-That's right FOUR SEASONS at my finger tips!
-Depending on the season, I can sneak in a quick hike, a cross-country ski, an overnight camping adventure, a bike ride on the award-winning Great Allegheny Passage Trail or a thrilling taste of whitewater on numerous local rivers and around most turns an awe-inspiring view!
+That's right, four seasons at my finger tips!
+Depending on the season, I can sneak in a quick hike, a cross-country ski, an overnight camping adventure, a bike ride on the award-winning Great Allegheny Passage Trail or a thrilling taste of whitewater rafting on numerous local rivers and around most turns, an awe-inspiring view!

 While I've covered a lot of ground and every kind of terrain, I had no clue the wide variety of what was left to discover.
 Until, my first Laurel Highlands Visitors Bureau Backyard Tour.

 The day began with greetings from eager LHVB partners ready to connect with each other on a tour of rural Somerset County.
-With some new faces, and some familiar, many that are born and bred in our fair hills and valleys, everyone was ready for what Ann Nemanic, LHVB Vice President of Partnership Development, had mysteriously prepared for us!
-That's right; our excitement was fueled by our upcoming adventure being a complete surprise!
+With some new faces, some familiar and many that were born and bred in our fair hills and valleys, everyone was ready for what Ann Nemanic, LHVB Vice President of Partnership Development, had mysteriously prepared for us!
+Our excitement was fueled by our upcoming adventure being a complete surprise!

-Now back to that funny word Glamping.
-Not sure what Glamping is?
+Now back to that funny word "glamping."
+Not sure what glamping is?
+Glamping.com gave us the following tidbit to describe glamping.
 "Glamping is short for glamorous camping.
-It's a way to experience the splendor of the outdoors without forgoing the creature comforts you can't live without" - Glamping.com.
+It's a way to experience the splendor of the outdoors without forgoing the creature comforts you can't live without."

 My most recent adventure has inspired me to think outside the box, within the scenic region that I reside.
 To help capture my awe and intrigue, I will begin a Backyard Bucket List, and I am encouraging all travelers to explore their immediate surroundings in a new light!

-Recently, I saw a Facebook post by a friend exclaiming that SW PA was boring, and I couldn't help but exclaim ‘you're doing it wrong!'
+Recently, I saw a Facebook post by a friend exclaiming that southwestern Pennsylvania is boring, and I couldn't help but exclaim "you're doing it wrong!"
 Connect with your community, look for the beauty and newness in your most familiar surroundings and you may be surprised with what you discover!